 Vehicle sharing: No more than two people allowed in a vehicle.
 Face coverings must be worn.

-Interviews: Online interviewing of applicants will continue with no campus visits.
+Interviews: Online interviewing of applicants will continue with a campus visit allowable for the finalist.

 Travel: Due to the current severity and unpredictability of the COVID-19 outbreak globally, the University is continuing to suspend all University-supported international travel and non-essential domestic travel by University employees and students.
 Domestic travel essential to University operations must be authorized by the traveler’s supervisor.
 More information on travel